 University LTD Insurance

-Enroll or Terminate University LTD Coverage
+Enroll In or Terminate LTD Coverage

-Note: Enrollment is guaranteed only within your first 60 days of active employment or during an open enrollment period.
-Requests for coverage at any other time is not guaranteed and you will be required to complete a Statement of Health for Prudential to review.
+Note: Enrollment is guaranteed only within your first 60 days of active employment or during an open enrollment* period.
+Requests for coverage at any other time are not guaranteed and you will be required to complete a Statement of Health for Prudential to review.

 To participate in University LTD Insurance through Prudential, you must be a SURS participant, and have a full-time appointment of at least 50% or a temporary appointment of 50% or more for at least nine months.